 Two References, work preferred.

-The deadline is February 1st, although applicants may be accepted on a rolling basis.
-Applicants will be informed of an interview opportunity no later than February 8th.
+Application deadline is February 1st, but applicants may be accepted on a rolling basis.

 MSU Extension programs and materials are open to all without regard to race,color, national origin, gender, gender identity, religion, age, height, weight, disability, political beliefs, sexual orientation, marital status, family status, or veteran status.